DataCompetency/PythonAdvanced/README.md

 IPython widgets allow interactive GUI elements to be used in Jupyter notebooks which can be very useful for interactive data visualizations.

-### Option 2: Use JupyterHub from within the university intranet
+### Option 2: Use AppHub from within the university intranet

-**If you're already connected via Wifi to eduroam or via LAN in the university,** you can access the JupyterHub, a Jupyter Notebook server runnning in the university cloud.
+**If you're already connected via Wifi to eduroam or via LAN in the university,** you can access the AppHub, a Jupyter Notebook server runnning in the university cloud.
 As a student or employee of the university, you can use your default login credentials to login here

 [https://apphub.wolke.uni-greifswald.de/](https://apphub.wolke.uni-greifswald.de/)

 **then login with your credentials and choose "Datascience" as server type.**

-### Option 3: Use JupterHub remotely from home or anywhere else
+### Option 3: Use AppHub remotely from home or anywhere else

 **If you are not connected to eduroam - or - if you're working from home**, you have to install and setup a VPN client.
-Follow [these](https://rz.uni-greifswald.de/en/services/technical-infrastructure/vpn/) instructions to install and setup the VPN client for the university of Greifswald  before you can use the JupyterHub in the university cloud. **In any case you need the university login credentials to have VPN access to the university intranet.**
+Follow [these](https://rz.uni-greifswald.de/en/services/technical-infrastructure/vpn/) instructions to install and setup the VPN client for the university of Greifswald  before you can use the AppHub in the university cloud. **In any case you need the university login credentials to have VPN access to the university intranet.**

 ### Download the course materials

-**If you're using the JupyterHub**, either open a new Python 3 notebook and copy the lines
+**If you're using the AppHub**, either open a new Python 3 notebook and copy the lines

 ```
 %%bash